node-3d/node-3d/CODESTYLE.md

 1. In class declaration, first properties then methods.

 1. Use single-quotes for strings.
-Use interpolated strings when needed.
+Use interpolated strings (when needed).

 	```
 	const str1 = 'The time is ' + Date.now(); // NOT GOOD